Webtica/integration-for-elementor-forms-cookies/README.md

 Yes, all the other form widget integrations will be available.

+**How can I use form data to set as cookie name or value?**

+Be sure you are atleast on version 1.2.0.
+Then you can enable the switch "Use form data for cookie name" and/or "Use form data for cookie value".
+After that fill in the fields with the form field id you can find under the form field advanced tab.

 ## Changelog

+### 1.2.0 - 31-12-2021
+* Add option to use form data for cookie name
+* Add option to use form data for cookie value
+* Tested PHP up to 8.0
+* Add link to the support page
+* Tested Elementor up to 3.5.3
+* Update recommended PHP version to 7.4

 ### 1.0.1 - 04-12-2021
 * Tested elementor up to 3.4.8